leepeony/storytelling-tutorial/README.md

 - Making a pull request

 ### <b>How to navigate:</b>
-- `README.md`: A markdown file that has info about the project (you're reading the rendered version now).
+- `README.md`: A markdown file that has info about the project (you're actually reading the rendered version now!).
 Instructions and descriptions for the repo go here.
   - read more about how to write markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - `stories`: A folder each members' story.
 - `assignments`: A folder with guides for tasks (see below)